OffchainLabs/arbitrum-classic/docs/Rollup_basics.md

 An ArbChain contains a set of contracts.
 Over time, you can launch new contracts in an ArbChain, and contracts can self-destruct, exactly as they do on the Ethereum blockchain.
-ArbChains accept EVM transactions that are byte-for-byte identical to Ethereum transactions.
+Arbitrum supports EVM, and therefore supports Solidity contracts.
+See (Solidity Support)[Solidity_Support.md] for a list of the few Solidity features which Arbitrum does not support.

 ## How to make an ArbChain

-Suppose you’re a developer who has written a dapp for the Ethereum platform.
+Suppose you’re a developer who has written a dApp for the Ethereum platform.
 Arbitrum interoperates with Ethereum, so you can launch your dapp on an Arbitrum Rollup chain and get better speed and scalability.

 You’re starting with a dapp—or you’re planning to develop one—that’s made up of some contracts written in Solidity, along with a browser-based front end.
 Here’s how to use Arbitrum with your dapp.
 Arbitrum supports dynamic launching of contracts on deployed chains just as in Ethereum by sending transactions to address zero or by using the CREATE and CREATE2 opcodes.
 Arbitrum is fully compatible with standard build tools (e.g. Truffle, Buidler).
 You can either launch your dApp on a new Rollup or deploy it to an existing one.
 Here, we describe the process for launching a new chain.